MOBILE-FIRST DESIGN FOR ENHANCED WEB PERFORMANCE

 • Minimalist Approach: By focusing on essentials for mobile users, there's a natural decline in unnecessary HTTP requests, a critical factor in decreasing load times.

-• Modern Development Tools and Practices:
+• Modern Protocols and Optimization Techniques:

-• Frameworks and Libraries:
+• Selective Use of Frameworks and Libraries:

 Conclusion